iansamir/ai-journal/README.md

 # ai-journal
 Tool for a command line journal with GPT and bash compilation tools, Python for PDFs etc.

 Need to configure Pinecone API and OpenAI API key into .env file.
-Then, edit names of index and your Pinecone region in files.
+Then, edit names of index and your Pinecone region in embeddings/create_embeddings.py and journal_bot.py.

 Can start by moving text files into /journals, and then
 ```
 cd embeddings